 Greg concentrates on energy-related matters, including oil/gas, electric utilities, coal, coke and petroleum products.
 He also litigates disputes involving unfair competition, covenants not to compete and trade secrets.
 In addition, Greg has represented corporate clients embroiled in financial, contract, shareholder and many other types of disputes.

 What Clients Can Expect

 Clients seeking a relentless, creative and proactive problem solver to assist in developing and pursuing their business objectives often turn to Greg.
 He develops an in-depth understanding of his client's business, identifies potential strategies to advance their objectives, and communicates in a timely and direct manner.

 Managing highly complex commercial litigation requires a detailed understanding of the client’s objectives and the creative vision to see a clear path to success.

 In light of his energy-related experience, Greg has been asked repeatedly to speak and comment on oil and gas developments in the Appalachian region.
 He also periodically speaks at seminars involving restrictive covenants and the protection of trade secrets.

-Greg was selected for inclusion in The Best Lawyers in America 2018 in Commercial Litigation
+Greg was selected for inclusion in The Best Lawyers in America 2018 and 2019 in Commercial Litigation.